-Drinking a lot over a long time or too much on a single occasion can damage the heart, causing problems including cardiomyopathy (stretching and drooping of heart muscle); arrhythmias (Irregular heartbeat); stroke; and high blood pressure.
+Drinking a lot over a long time or too much on a single occasion can damage the heart, causing problems that include cardiomyopathy (stretching and drooping of heart muscle); arrhythmias (irregular heartbeat); stroke; and high blood pressure.

 Heavy drinking takes a toll on the liver and can lead to a variety of problems and liver inflammations including steatosis, or fatty liver; alcoholic hepatitis; fibrosis; and cirrhosis.

 Alcohol causes the pancreas to produce toxic substances that can eventually lead to pancreatitis, a dangerous inflammation and swelling of the blood vessels in the pancreas that prevents proper digestion.